typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 The following diagram shows a markup directive with all its optional elements present:

 @:image(../img/directive-syntax.png) {
-  title = Directive Syntax
+  alt = Directive Syntax
-  width = 602px
+  intrinsicWidth = 602px
+  intrinsicHeight = 405px
 }

 It is quite abstract and contrived, because any real-world directive would not use all optional elements at once.